-- Support an Increase in per-pupil funding through the Florida Education Finance Program (FEFP), allowing Florida school districts to be competitive nationwide.
-Currently, the national average is approximately \$11,000, while in Florida the average is only \$7,296. - Fully fund the requirements for Safe School Officers at all public schools established in Senate Bill 7026 and redirect the Aaron Feis Guardian Program funds to the Safe Schools Allocation.
-Distribute funding for school hardening on a per-pupil basis. - Include Pre-Kindergarten in the education statute for the purposes of allowing certified preschool teachers inclusion in incentive programs and retirement options currently afforded to K-12 teachers. - Redirect Best and Brightest funding and additional revenue sources to establish a supplemental salary allocation within the FEFP for teachers.
-Support professional development, area certification (including ESOL, CTE, ESE, etc.), and financial incentives for teachers. - Maintain the Required Local Effort rate to allow for growth to pay for FEFP enhancements such as Base Student Allocation, Safe Schools Allocation, Mental Health Assistance Allocation, and supplemental services for additional students. - Continue \$800,000 in funding for the BCPS Adults with Disability (AWD) program. - Provide funding for the Mentoring Tomorrow's Leaders program. - Fully fund \$90 million categorical program (with the SAI) for the 300 lowest performing elementary schools and allow school districts the flexibility in providing the additional time. - Allocate non-millage funding for charter schools to minimize the impact of sharing capital millage. - Redirect Schools of Hope funding to district schools for wraparound services. - Expand-Support funding for full-day Voluntary Pre-Kindergarten (VPK) programs for all eligible students. - Allow Title I funding to be used for district-wide initiatives. - Increase Expand funding for student health services. - Oppose any redirection of tax-payer funding to voucher programs. - Restore funding to cover the costs associated with the Dual Enrollment program. - The Legislature should c Continue to funding the Matching Fund program for BCPS students. - Conduct an impartial third party study to develop a cost of education index which focuses on cost difference integral to K-12 public school district operations-Make the FEFP formula more equitable, by eliminating compression within the FEFP and account for reflecting such costs such as average teacher salaries, health insurance for employees, property insurance per FTE, and transportation per FTE. - Provide sufficient funding for workforce education for all Technical Colleges/Centers.

-- Include career dual enrolled students in the acceleration calculation for state high school grades which currently provides for academic dual enrolled students. - Restore funding to the FLDOE for school district workforce education programs for postsecondary students who earned specific industry certifications. - Increase funding for the Technical College System to meet the FLDOE recommendation of 100% equity as specified in the State Funding Model.
+- Support an increase in per-pupil funding through the Florida Education Finance Program (FEFP), allowing Florida school districts to be competitive nationwide.
+Currently, the national average is approximately \$11,000, while in Florida the average is only \$7,296. - Redirect Best and Brightest funding and additional revenue sources to establish a supplemental salary allocation within the FEFP for teachers.
+Support professional development, area certification (including ESOL, CTE, ESE, etc.), and financial incentives for teachers. - Maintain the Required Local Effort rate to allow for growth to pay for FEFP enhancements such as Base Student Allocation, Safe Schools Allocation, and supplemental services for additional students. - Continue \$800,000 in funding for the BCPS Adults with Disability (AWD) program. - Fully fund \$90 million categorical program (with the SAI) for the 300 lowest performing elementary schools and allow school districts the flexibility in providing the additional time. - Allocate non-millage funding for charter schools to minimize the impact of sharing capital millage. - Redirect Schools of Hope funding to district schools for wraparound services. - Support funding for full-day Voluntary Pre-Kindergarten (VPK) programs for all eligible students. - Allow Title I funding to be used for district-wide initiatives. - Expand funding for student health services. - Oppose any redirection of tax-payer funding to voucher programs. - Restore funding to cover the costs associated with the Dual Enrollment program. - The Legislature should continue to fund the Matching Fund program for BCPS students. - Conduct an impartial third-party study to develop a cost of education index which focuses on cost difference integral to K-12 public school district operations reflecting such costs as average teacher salaries, health insurance for employees, property insurance per FTE, and transportation per FTE. - Restore funding to the FLDOE for school district workforce education programs for postsecondary students who earned specific industry certifications. - Increase funding for the Technical College System to meet the FLDOE recommendation of 100% equity as specified in the State Funding Model.
 In Broward, this is estimated to be \$5 million in 2017-2018. - Provide \$3 million for the Florida Apprenticeship Grant Program to provide funding to develop/expand new apprenticeship programs statewide.